tycharlie99/tycharlie99.github.io/posts/alg-boyer-moore-majority-voting/index.md

 ---
-title: "[Note] Boyer-Moore Majority Voting"
+title: "Boyer-Moore Majority Voting"
-description: "Boyer-Moore majority voting algorithms to find the candidate who gets more than 1/3 votes."
+description: "How the Boyer-Moore majority voting algorithm finds elements that appear more than n/2 or n/3 times."
 publishedDate: 2024-10-16
 categories: ["Algorithms"]
 tags: ["LeetCode"]